potassiummmm/JavaEE_Project/README.md

     - Use interface in Service Layer to write information to database
   - Post Controller
     - View a particular blog
-    - Send blog or comment
+    - Send blogs or comments
     - Delete blog
   - Star Controller
     - Star a blog